First Reception Centre, Pournara

 Residing in the Community

-With the total number of asylum seekers in 2023 reaching over 25,000 and capacity of Reception Centres limited to around 1400 persons, most asylum seekers reside in the community in private houses/flats, which they are required to secure on their own.
+The total number of asylum applicants in 2023 reached over 25,000 and in 2024 over 20,000.
+With the capacity of Reception Centres limited to around 1,400 persons, most asylum applicants reside in the community in private houses/flats, which they are required to secure on their own.

-As the main Reception Centre, Kofinou is at maximum capacity at almost all times, the SWS bears the responsibility of processing applications and addressing asylum seekers’ needs, including the allocation of an allowance to cover housing expenses.
-Asylum seekers are expected to find accommodation and provide all necessary documentation as part of this process.
+As the main Reception Centre, Kofinou is at maximum capacity at almost all times, the SWS bears the responsibility of processing applications and addressing asylum applicants’ needs, including the allocation of an allowance to cover housing expenses.
+Asylum applicants are expected to find accommodation and provide all necessary documentation as part of this process.

-In addition, and as stated in the application form for reception conditions, a maximum amount is allocated to each house occupied by asylum seeking tenants regardless of the number of tenants, the relationship between them, and the number of individual contracts they may have with the owner in the case of shared accommodation.
-The particular provision on a maximum amount was sporadically implemented in the past, but since 2020 and throughout 2023 it is uniformly applied in all cases, increasing the risk of destitution and homelessness.
+In addition, and as stated in the application form for reception conditions, (see section: Access and forms of reception condition) a maximum amount is allocated to each house occupied by asylum seeking tenants regardless of the number of tenants, the relationship between them, and the number of individual contracts they may have with the owner in the case of shared accommodation.
+The particular provision on a maximum amount was sporadically implemented in the past, but since 2020 until today, it is uniformly applied in all cases, increasing the risk of destitution and homelessness.

 Contextually to the announcement of measures addressing migrant flows in early 2020, the Ministry of Interior declared: ‘In co-operation with the Local Authorities, an investigation is launched into the illegal residence of immigrants in inappropriate premises with the simultaneous prosecution of owners who exploit them by receiving state housing allowances that applicants receive’.[32]
 In practice, local authorities were requested to investigate such residences and some visits were carried out, however such premises continue to be in use.